SathiyanarayananSK/ToDoListApp-Python/README.md

 ---

 ## 📧 Contact
-Feel free to reach out via GitHub Issues if you have any questions or feedback! 😄
+Feel free to explore the project and share your feedback.
+For any queries or suggestions, reach out to me at [sathiyanarayanan.s1698@gmail.com](mailto:sathiyanarayanan.s1698@gmail.com).